thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

     blah: ...
 ```

-Right now this info service would be added to existing components Ruler, Store, Sidecar, Compact, Downsample, Receive.
+Right now this Info service would be added to existing components Ruler, Store, Sidecar and Receive.

 The upgrade path would be possible in this case, as it's strictly additive for endpoints, and there will be a migration path to fall back to current discovery methods which could be removed in the future.